 Tuk-Tuks (Mototaxis)

 Three-wheeled motorcycle taxis are the standard local transport in smaller cities and towns.
 They are everywhere in Panajachel, Flores, Coban, and most rural towns.
-They are not available in Guatemala City center (traffic makes them suicidal).
+They are not available in Guatemala City center (traffic makes them impractical).

-Tuk-Tuk Prices
+Tuk-Tuk Prices by Town

 Rules of Engagement